Usha Uthup: Acting career

 Uthup is also an actress.
 In 2006, she acted in the Malayalam movie Pothan Vava as Kurisuveettil Mariamma.

 She made a cameo appearance in the movie Bombay To Goa.
 In 2007, she appeared in Bow Barracks Forever directed by Anjun Dutt as herself.
 Again in 2007, she appeared in Hattrick music video as herself.

 She appeared in disguise on Indian Idol 1 and 2.
 She was one of the co-judges of the 2007 and 2008 and Idea Star Singer Season V (2010).

 She has a minor role in the 2010 Tamil movie Manmadan Ambu.

-She also acted in Vishal Bhardwaj's 7 Khoon Maaf as a maid.
-She has also sung a song in the film which released on 18 February 2011.
+She acted in Vishal Bhardwaj's 7 Khoon Maaf as a maid.
+She also sung a song in the film, "Darling", which released on 18 February 2011.
 In 2012, she has starred in a Kannada film Parie.

 In 2019, she appeared in the documentary If Not for You for which, she recorded a cover of "Blowin' in the Wind" by legendary singer-songwriter Bob Dylan.